bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 <img class="img-center img-squash" src="images/hype2.png"></img>

 ???

-There's been a lot of news about deep learning and hype about what it can do.
+You've probably heard a lot about machine learning in the news, and have undoubtedly interacted with things that use it.
+We're going to talk about what it is, what it can be used for, how it works and its application in libraries.
-It is really changing the world and all of our lives

 ---
 # Computers are good at: